Vehicle crossings (dropped kerbs) and access ramps

 - Do you require planning permission?
 You need to check with your local district council to find out if planning permission is required.
 For more information about planning permission please see the government Planning Portal website.

 - Do you have enough room to fit a standard vehicle without overhanging the footway?
 A minimum of 5m in length and 2.7m width is required.
 Any gates must open in towards the property.
+Whilst there is no maximum length or width of vehicle crossing specified, each site is assessed for safety and feasibility, and therefore a vehicle crossing for the entire frontage of a property to the highway may not be approved.

 - Is your proposed site far enough away from the nearest junction?
 You need to be 15m from an A, B or C road or 10m from a minor road.